gkarthiks/quick-commands-cheat-sheet/ibm_cli.md

-`ibmcloud cr namespace-add <namespace>` | Creates a namespace in container registry `ibmcloud cr image-rm <image>` | Removes the image from the container registry `ibmcloud cs cluster-config <cluster_name>` | Downloads the *kube-config* file
+`ibmcloud cr namespace-add <namespace>` | Creates a namespace in container registry `ibmcloud cr image-rm <image>` | Removes the image from the container registry `ibmcloud cs cluster-config <cluster_name>` | Downloads the *kube-config* file `ibmcloud cf services` | Lists the services created in Cloud Foundry